HaimengBai/431slides/class_27/taskafter26.md

 6. Could linear regression be used in most statistical problems?
 7. How is choosing one method of analysis over another not like fishing for the result you want?
 It does not seem possible to pre-specify the specific tests that I will use before I have the data to work with, but doesn't intellectual rigor and honesty require that?
 8. Can we get a PDF version of the class notes?
+9. Will we still have access to the class notes after December 14?
+After June 2018?
-9. What do you think is the most important concept we learned from 431 that will pertain to a future career as a biostatistician?
+10. What do you think is the most important concept we learned from 431 that will pertain to a future career as a biostatistician?
-10. How qualified am I after 431 to perform data analysis in the real world without continuing on to 432?
+11. How qualified am I after 431 to perform data analysis in the real world without continuing on to 432?
-11. Following the 431 class, what is your best recommendation to stay up to date with using the knowledge and skills we have gained (specific websites, textbooks etc) to continue to learn about statistical models, R etc?
+12. Following the 431 class, what is your best recommendation to stay up to date with using the knowledge and skills we have gained (specific websites, textbooks etc) to continue to learn about statistical models, R etc?

 # Potential 432 Topics So Far